devnacho/timeline-take-home/README.md

 - Save the inputs in a Database and generate a URL where the user can enter and retrieve his input.

+- Deploy the code somewhere so we can play with it right away.

 ## Option 2: Your Own Project